bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 October 27, 2007

 After seeing Cabin Ridge from Sugarloaf Mountain I was intrigued with climbing it.
-Researching it, I learned that there was a trail originally built during seismic exploration in the area.
-It ascends the ridge and runs below Twin Peaks and then swings west and follows Honeymoon Creek valley to form a 21 km loop.
+Researching it, I learned there was a trail originally built during seismic exploration in the area.
+It ascends the ridge and runs below Twin Peaks before swinging west to follow Honeymoon Creek Valley to form a 21 km loop.
 To reach the trailhead, we had to drive 13.6 km from the junction of Oldman River Road and the Forestry Trunk Road.
 I had little information other than maps that indicated a route, but the views were said to be "spectacular."

 We had no trouble finding the trailhead, and we started hiking up an exploration road.
-A couple of minutes later, we passed a junction with a gigantic cairn: four boulders stacked a few metres high.
-But I didn't know where the side road went, and it wasn't on any map I had.
+A few minutes later, we passed a junction with a gigantic cairn: four boulders stacked a few metres high.
+But I didn't know where the side road went, and it wasn't on any of my maps.

 We continued up the logging road largely through open, logged slopes.
 When we lost the road, I used my GPS to mark a waypoint where we could pick it up again.

-At one point the trail disappeared when we reached steep rock slabs.
-After dropping down and bushwhacking, we were able to get back on track.
+At one point, the trail disappeared when we reached steep rock slabs.
+After dropping down and bushwhacking, we got back on track.
 By now I had lost faith in the "trail."
-In two hours, our long, meandering, crude route covered 4.5 km, yet we were only two kilometres from our car and we had lost 200 m of elevation!
+In two hours, our long, meandering, crude route covered 4.5 km, yet we were only two kilometres from our car and lost 200 m of elevation!
 Fortunately things improved after that, and we had no difficulties in routefinding.

 We hadn't seen any views for hours, so when we reached a viewpoint, we were glad to get a visual bearing.
 We could see the North Peak, but the closer South Peak was hidden.